 Why You Need To Store The Right Food Storage

 Do you sometimes wonder why you need to store the right food storage for your family?
-It’s a little overwhelming, right?
-Should I buy freeze-dried, dehydrated or what?
+It’s a little overwhelming sometimes.
+Should I buy freeze-dried, dehydrated, or what?
 Do you remember when you were growing up and our parents had a few 50-pound or 100-pound cans filled with powdered milk, beans, and sugar?

 Our cans were shiny green.
-You can probably picture the wooden shelves filled with jars of canned fruits and vegetables, you know all the food storage we could see at a glance what we had stored just in case.
-There is nothing more exciting than seeing the food that we produced from the garden stored for the family for the year.
+You can probably picture the wooden shelves filled with jars of canned fruits and vegetables.
+You know, all the food storage we could see at a glance and appreciate what we had stored for emergency food supplies, just in case.
+There is nothing more exciting than seeing the food that we produced from the garden stored on shelves for the family for the year.
+Augason Farms Dehydrated Potato Shreds

 USDA Canning

 Here’s the deal, life is busy and I realize canning is not as popular as it was years ago.
 You can call those vintage skills or pioneer skills, either way, the USDA is no longer having testing kitchens for canning food.
-I learned this a few years ago when I took classes to get certified in the Master Canner Preserver Class from The USU Extension Service right here in Southern Utah.
+I learned this a few years ago when I took classes to get certified in the Master Canner Preserver Class from The USU Extension Service when I lived in Southern Utah.

 I still bottle a few jars here and there, not like I did when I had four daughters helping to do the work.
-I don’t have access to fresh fruit like I did up north either.
-Some of us are getting older and no longer want to bottle or can 50 jars of peaches, I get it.
+I don’t have access to fresh fruit like I did when we lived closer to places like Brigham City and their farmer’s markets.
+Some of us are getting older and no longer want to bottle or can 50 jars of peaches or jams and jellies, I get it.
 Let’s talk about the right food storage for you today.
 I’ll share some that I like to store.

 Right Food Storage For You:

-This is truly a personal topic because we all have different situations in our lives and our budgets.
+This is truly a personal topic because we all have different situations in our lives, including our budgets.
 Here are some of my suggestions.
-Please note I use all of my food storage monthly and rotate it as needed.
+Please note that I use some of my food supply monthly and rotate it as needed while checking on the expiration date of the items used.
 I only buy fruits, vegetables, meats, cheese, and all the basics to cook from scratch.

 Freeze-Dried Food:

 The great thing about freeze-dried food is you can eat the food right out of the can.
 Some of the fruits, like pineapples, strawberries, and apple slices are my favorite healthy snacks.
-You can eat green beans and corn right out of the can, easy peasy to use if you have a can opener.
+You can eat green beans and corn right out of the can too, easy peasy to use if you have a can opener.
 Please remember to store a few good can openers.
+This one works great for the #10 cans, Commercial Can Opener

-I can never have too many.
-No water needed unless you are going to cook with them, please do not use hot water with the freeze-dried cheese, yep it will cook it.
+I can never have too many freeze-dried items in my long-term food storage inventory.
+No water is needed unless you are going to cook with them.
+Please don’t use hot water with the freeze-dried cheese, yep it will cook it.
 I ONLY use tepid water with ALL freeze-dried food.
-Soak as noted on the cans, drain the water and use in your recipes as you would fresh food.
+Soak as noted on the cans, drain the water, and use in your recipes as you would fresh food.

 Pros: